-The Physics Department at Middlebury College will again host a series of Open House nights at the College Observatory this summer.
-The observatory, located atop McCardell Bicentennial Hall, will be open to the public for viewing the heavens on the following Wednesday evenings: July 2, July 23, July 30, August 6, and August 13, from 9:00 PM until 10:30 PM each evening, provided the skies are mostly clear.
+The Physics Department at Middlebury College will again host Open House nights at the College Observatory this spring.
+The Observatory, located atop McCardell Bicentennial Hall, will be open to the public for viewing the heavens on Friday evenings, April 29 and May 6, from 9:00 PM until 10:30 PM, provided the skies are mostly clear.

-A highlight for the first few of these evenings, at least, will be the planet Saturn, with its ever-popular rings.
-Saturn and Mars will be prominent in the western sky, though both will become lost in twilight by mid-August.
+Jupiter will be in the evening sky on both of these dates.
 Also visible through our telescopes will be a number of interesting stars, star clusters, and nebulae.
 There is no set program for the Open House nights; the public is invited at any time between 9:00 PM and 10:30 PM.

-All the observatory public nights are free and open to the public, but will take place only if the sky is at least mostly clear.
-These are minimal language events, and students in all the summer schools are welcome.
-If the weather appears uncertain, visitors may call the observatory at 443-2266, after 7:00 PM on the evening of the Open House for a status report.
+All Observatory public nights are free and open to the public, but will take place only if the sky is at least mostly clear.
+If the weather appears uncertain, visitors may call the Observatory at 443-2266 or visit the Observatory web site after 7:00 PM on the evening of the Open House for a status report.
 More information can also be found at go/observatory .